Appstun/NeuroInfoAPI-Docs/schedule.md

 | `week`     | number  | Calendar week number (1-53)                        | Yes             |
 | `schedule` | array   | Array of schedule entries (see above)              | Yes             |
 | `isFinal`  | boolean | Whether this schedule is considered final/complete | Yes             |

+> [!NOTE]
+> Schedule collection & finalization:
+>
+> - Fetched from Twitch Schedule fetching and a announcements channel\* on the Neuro-sama Discord server.
+> - Twitch fetching stops on first detected change and also stops when a announcement gets posted; results may be incomplete.
+> - Auto-fetched schedules: `"isFinal": false`.
+Then after manual confirmation: `"isFinal": true`. <br>

+<small>\* The schedules are fetched from a private channel that follows the announcement channel on the Neuro-sama Discord server (messages are forwarded from the latter to the private channel).</small>

 ## Error Responses